CastroForGeorgia/GA-5/content/_campaign/welcome-hub/get-involved/design-contributions.md

+---
+layout: welcome-hub-page
+title: "Design Contributions Guide | Andres Castro Campaign"
+description: "Join our creative team designing flyers, social media graphics, infographics, and more.
+Help make our message resonate with diverse communities through visual storytelling."
+---

 # 🎨 Design Contributions Guide

 Welcome, designers, artists, illustrators, and creative thinkers!
-Your visual storytelling talents will help power the Castro for Georgia campaign, making our message resonate with the diverse communities of Georgia’s 5th District.
+Your visual storytelling talents will help power the Castro for Georgia campaign, making our message resonate with the diverse communities of Georgia's 5th District.

 Whether you specialize in graphic design, social media graphics, print materials, or digital illustration, your contributions are valued and impactful.